Quicr/laps/docs/peering.md

 | TrackHash      | Array of the **namespace tuple** hashes and hash of **name**.
 Only 64bit hashes are encoded |
 | subscribe_data | Original MoQT subscribe message (wire format) that initiated the subscribe                  |

-## MoQT Track and Relay Peering Handling
+## MoQT Track and Relay Peer Handling

-Track as defined by MoQT is a data flow that is identified by track alias, which is a unique value that represents the full track name tuple and name in subscribes.
+Track as defined by MoQT is a data flow that is identified by track alias, which is a unique value that represents the full track name (namespace tuple and name) in subscribes.
 Fan-out is made possible by relaying the data from a given track alias to all subscribes (e.g., s-relay, subscribers) that match the same track alias.